What are her qualifications?

 My clinical training includes over 3,000 hours of hands-on patient care, with a focus on orthopedic and musculoskeletal pain conditions.

-In addition to my graduate training, I have completed hundreds of hours of continuing education in the EXSTORE (Examine and Restore) system, an advanced orthopedic acupuncture approach developed to improve assessment accuracy and treatment precision for pain and injury conditions.
+In addition to my graduate training, my continuing education is in the EXSTORE (Examine and Restore) system, an advanced orthopedic acupuncture approach developed to improve assessment accuracy and treatment precision for pain and injury conditions.

 EXSTORE applies a biomechanical and neuromuscular understanding of the body to help identify which muscles, joints, and nerves are contributing to pain patterns.
 This structured approach helps guide treatment decisions and allows care to be adapted based on how your body responds.